IvanKrivoruchkoHub/jv-internet-shop/README.md

 Add sdk 11.0.3 in project struсture.

-Select DB implementation in /jv-internet-shop/src/main/java/mate/academy/internetshop/factory/DaoAndServiceFactory.
-By default it uses the MySQL implementation.

-If you choose MySQL implementation then:
- * Use file /jv-internet-shop/src/main/resources/init_db.sql to create schema and all the tables required by this app in MySQL database.
+Use file /jv-internet-shop/src/main/resources/init_db.sql to create schema and all the tables required by this app in MySQL database.

- * At /jv-internet-shop/src/main/java/mate/academy/internetshop/factory/DaoAndServiceFactory class use username and password for your DB to create a Connection.
+At /jv-internet-shop/src/main/java/mate/academy/internetshop/factory/DaoAndServiceFactory class use username and password for your DB to create a Connection.

 Change a path in /jv-internet-shop/src/main/resources/log4j.properties.
 It has to reach your logFile.